ArifADS/Curriculo/curriculum.en.md

   * Fiscal receipt system in Node.js
   * iOS PoS App
   * Web SPA in React for Receipt management.
-* Quadram (February 2018 - )
+* Quadram Services (February 2018 - September 2018)
-  * Develop new or update existing Apps in the company.
+  * Develop new and update existing Apps in the company.

 ## Languages
 * Spanish, native.